g1a/starter/customize/templates/README.md

 | Package manager           | [Register with Packagist](https://packagist.org/packages/submit)
 | Dependency updates        | [Enable Dependencies.io](https://app.dependencies.io/add-project)

+### Commandline Tool

+To customize the name of your commandline tool:

+- Rename the file `example` (the executable / front controller)
+- Replace any `example` or `example.phar` in [box.json.dist](/box.json.dist) and [.gitignore](/.gitignore) with the desired name for your phar

+### Documentation

-Then, delete this section and finish customizing this README.
+Once you have finished setting up your project, delete this section and fill out the other sections of this README.

 ## Getting Started